 Here’s a Whistler Village map and Whistler Blackcomb trail map.

 Walking across the new suspension bridge at Whistler Mountain.

 The above photo is Joffre Lakes Provincial Park, located an hour north of Whistler.

 After one final soak in the hot tub and a delicious brunch in the Village, pack up your car and drive south to Vancouver.
 This is the final day of your epic British Columbia road trip.
 If you are flying home this day, plan for delays on the drive to the airport as Vancouver traffic can be quite heavy.

 The drive time from Whistler to Vancouver is about 2 hours, but you’ll want to make a few stops along the way.

-The next stop is Shannon Falls Provincial Park and the Sea to Sky Gondola in Squamish.
+The next stop is Shannon Falls Provincial Park (pictured above) and Sea to Sky Gondola in Squamish.